Antrikshy/antrikshy.github.io/_posts/2015-02-05-pebble-js-tutorial-a-guide-to-writing-pebble-apps-using-javascript.md

 main.show();
 {% endhighlight %}

 This is pretty much the entry point to the application.
 I make a new `UI.Card` element with a preset title and body.
 This automatically generates a card with the appropriate fonts.
+With just these lines of code, we have a fully functioning app with one title screen.

 Just after this is shown, I query the reddit API for the last few posts from the AppHookup subreddit.
 While this is happening, I temporarily change the body of this card using:

 {% highlight javascript %}
 main.body("Press select to browse.\n\nLoading posts...");
 {% endhighlight %}

-It is changed back in the `ajax` callback function.
+It is changed back in the `ajax` callback function, which is executed after the `ajax` module receives data from reddit, like so:

+{% highlight javascript %}
+ajax({ url: 'http://www.reddit.com/r/apphookup/new.json?sort=new&limit=35', type: 'json' },
+  function(data) {
+    redditResponse = data;  // Initialized earlier

+    console.log('Received data.');
+    Vibe.vibrate('short');

+    main.body("Press select to browse.\n\nShake to refresh.");
+  },  // End of success callback

+  function(error) {
+    console.log('Error receiving reddit data.');
+    main.body("Could not download posts.\n\nShake to try refreshing again.");
+  }   // End of error callback
+);
+{% endhighlight %}

 Next, I have a listener for the 'select' button press on this screen:

 {% highlight javascript %}
 main.on('click', 'select', function(e) {